AnkitAnandNIT/DoDoodle/README.md

 │ └── script.js # JS if separated (you can add script if you want, I've not attached any) ├── README.md

+(I've not uploaded any classes on which this was trained, due to size constraints)

 ---